ruadh/CSCI-E-33a_Final_Project/README.md

 ## CITATIONS:

-I added comments in my code with the prefix "CITATION:" for code borrowed from outside sources (stack overflow, blogs, project starter files, section examples, etc.).
-I did NOT include citations for code adapted from official documentation (Django, Bootstrap), or when an outside source pointed me in the right direction but the work is primarily my own.
+I added comments in my code with the prefix "CITATION:" for code borrowed from outside sources like Stack Overflow, blogs, project starter files, section examples, etc.

+I did NOT include citations for code adapted from official documentation (Django, Bootstrap), or when an outside source pointed me to a concept but I wrote my own code from scratch.

 ## EVALUATION TIPS: